 1997 - 1999 Gordon Wood

-As the musical reputation of the choir grew, links with the Warriner School decreased, although rehearsals are still held in the school's lecture theatre on Tuesday evenings.
-The society plays an active part in the life of Bloxham and Deddington villages, most of its concerts being performed in St. Mary's Church, Bloxham or The Church of St. Peter & St. Paul, Deddington.
+Originally formed from staff/pupils at the Warriner School, as the musical reputation of the choir grew, links with the school decreased, although rehearsals are still held in the school's lecture theatre on Tuesday evenings.
+The society plays an active part in the life of Bloxham and Deddington villages, with its performances alternating between St. Mary's Church, Bloxham and The Church of St. Peter & St. Paul, Deddington.
 It has acquired a reputation for producing high quality performances, supported by professional musical director, accompanist, orchestra and soloists.

 OUR MUSICAL DIRECTOR

-In recent years, under the leadership of Martin Quinn, the society has been fortunate to have used soloists from The Royal Opera House, English National Opera and Scottish Opera, along with rising international Opera and Concert singers.
-Under Martin Quinn's baton members have widened their musical repertoire still further, performing popular opera choruses and a concert performance of Carmen in 2011.
+Our current and, as of January 2016, longest serving Musical Director, Martin Quinn, has taken the society to new heights.
+He has overseen the choir through 50 concerts in 13 years (43% of the choir's entire 116 concert history!)
+Under his guidance and direction, the society has been fortunate to have used soloists from The Royal Opera House, English National Opera and Scottish Opera, along with rising international Opera and Concert singers.
+Under Martin's baton members have widened their musical repertoire still further, performing popular opera choruses, a concert performance of Carmen, along with the challenge that is Sondheim as well as tackling complex major oratorios.
 Click here to read more about Martin

 A full list of all concerts can be found on our concert history page.

-Many of the best-loved choral works have been sung by Warriner Choral Society, ranging from the Requiems of Fauré, Mozart and Duruflé to Vivaldi's Gloria, Haydn's Nelson Mass and, of course, Handel's Messiah.
+Many of the best-loved choral works have been sung by Warriner Choral Society, ranging from the Requiems of Fauré, Mozart and Duruflé to Vivaldi Gloria, Bach St John Passion and, of course, Handel Messiah.

-The choir has often joined other singers in the area for special events: in 2000 they performed Handel's Zadok the Priest, Parry's I Was Glad and the finale of Beethoven's Choral Symphony in a Millennium Concert at St Mary's church in Banbury.
+The choir has occasionally joined other singers in the area for special events: in 2000 they performed Handel's Zadok the Priest, Parry's I Was Glad and the finale of Beethoven's Choral Symphony in a Millennium Concert at St Mary's church in Banbury.
 Subsequently they led a "Messiah for Hospices" concert at the same venue.
-In 2012 we combined with Banbury Choral Society to celebrate our 40th Birthday!
-Over time the choir has rehearsed and performed in spite of a fuel crisis, an overloaded electrical system, unscheduled Bonfire Night percussion and to the accompaniment of a Fairground
+In 2012 we combined with Banbury Choral Society to celebrate our 40th Birthday.

 We welcome all enthusiastic singers, especially tenors and basses, so do please join us!